-There are four components to the Ka Pa‘alana Traveling Preschool and Homeless Family Education Program:
+There are four components to the Ka Pa‘alana Program:

 Mālama Mobile . . .
 A “first contact” homeless outreach that provides a modified center-based preschool experience for at-risk families near coastal beach parks and homeless families living at beach parks.
 Families receive canned and dried goods as well as educational and social services with partners from local shelters, outreach and government agencies.
 Adult educational services include goal-setting and budgeting, vocational training, job placement and GED preparation.

-Traveling Preschool . . .
-A parent-child participatory preschool that provides services at various shelters, public housing facilities and neighborhoods on the Leeward Coast.
+Traveling Family Child Interaction Learning (FCIL) Program . . .
+An FCIL program that provides services at various shelters, public housing facilities and neighborhoods on the Leeward Coast.
 The two-hour-a-day, two-day-a-week program provides pre- and post-testing, portfolio assessment, referrals for health and developmental needs through community partners, parenting classes and TANF education.
 Adult educational services include goal-setting and budgeting, vocational training, job placement and GED preparation.
-The curriculum of the preschool meets the Hawai‘i Early Learning and Development Standards and the “Learning to Grow” Infant and Toddler Development standards.
+The curriculum meets the Hawai‘i Early Learning and Development Standards and the “Learning to Grow” Infant and Toddler Development standards.

 Family Education Services . . .
 A four-hour-a-day, four-day-a-week comprehensive Family Education Service.
 Parents interact with their child for the first two hours of the program, then participate in various adult education and life skills programs while their children receive an intensive, developmentally-appropriate education through preschool teachers and assistants.
 Adult educational services include goal-setting and budgeting, vocational training, job placement, and GED preparation.